Frequently Asked Questions for the STAMP Center

 A tutor is not a substitute for your teacher.
 Prior to a tutoring session, read your textbook and complete as much of your homework.
 You will benefit from tutoring if you come to the center with questions about homework or project that you didn't understand.
-You should bring your textbook, class notes, graded test papers, class handouts, etc. Math Coach provides expertise, experiences and encouragement.
+You should bring your textbook, class notes, graded test papers, class handouts, etc. STAMP Coach provides expertise, experiences and encouragement.
 Coaches do not provide "answers" but assist in problem solving and helping students find their own answers.

 How much does it cost?